chrisgoldadev/byte-zero/README.md

 3. After running both steps, you can open 'DEV_AUTODOC_FUNNEL.pbix' file to view the report in PowerBI tool.

 ## IMPORTANT NOTICE
-Once running step_b.py you will be prompted to enter credentials: server name, database, username and password.
+- running step_b.py you will be prompted to enter credentials: server name, database, username and password.
 Those will be send separately in the email due to security reasons.
-As mentioned in Usage section point 2 data is already sinked into SQL database table, however when you decide to run the process, table will be loaded again using 'replace' function.
+- as mentioned in Usage section point 2 data is already sinked into SQL database table, however when you decide to run the process, table will be loaded again using 'replace' function.
-Another case is, that only trusted machines can query the table in SQL server.
+- only trusted machines can query the table in SQL server.
 If you want to run step_b.py file on your end, your IPv4 address has to be added on the list of trusted machines in Azure settings.